Skip to main content

 What to do if you have been hacked

-• Disconnect from wifi on the compromised device and shut it down
+1. Disconnect the compromised device’s wifi and shut it down

-• Pull your router’s plug, wait 30 seconds, and then plug it back in
+2. Unplug the router, wait 30 seconds, then plug it back in

-• Use another device to change all your passwords to strong, new, unique ones
+3. Use another device to change all passwords to strong, new and unique codes

-• Tell coworkers, friends and family to be wary of messages and links from “you”
+6. Ask colleagues, friends and family to be wary of messages and links from you

-• Turn on login alerts to get a notification when someone logs into your account
+7. Turn on login alert to get a notification when someone logs into your account

-• Check if you are locked out of any of your email accounts or social media
+8. Check if you are locked out of any of your email or social media accounts

 • Turn it back on

-• Scan your device for viruses and malware with a trustworthy service
+• Scan the device for viruses and malware

-• Check for any recently installed programs and uninstall them
+• Check for recently installed programs and uninstall them

-• Consider wiping your hard drive and reinstalling your OS
+• Consider reformatting the hard drive and reinstalling the operating system

 Get our Newsletter!